jessitron/fp4rd/readme.md

 Once the Either class is available, the translation from CSV rows changes to output an Either(book or error).
 Then, we can select only the books for the price calculations.
 We can select the errors for reporting.
 This is the best we can do with inconsistent data.

+### Chapter 3: Nil is not data. ###

+It just isn't.
+Nil has too many disparate meanings to mean any one thing.

+### Chapter 4: Functional composition ###

+In which I decide I want all the steps to print a report that they're happening, so I can see the execution order.
+To do this, wrap each of them in a function that (1) prints a message and (2) calls the wrapped function.
+This beats the snot out of going into each function that does something and telling it to print a message.

+### Chapter 5: Laziness ###

+Now that I can see the execution order, it's time to mess with it.
+The Level4 implementation reads in all the files; maps all the rows;
+selects all the rows; etc. This only works if all the data fits in memory at once.
+Say it doesn't - say we want to read each file line by line, accumulating the total price as we go, and then forgetting that line so that we don't run out of memory.

+add ".lazy" after our first Enumerable and bam, we're done.
+Now files are read one at a time and lines are parsed one at a time.

+The negative is, if after that I decide to count the errors, all the reading happens again.

+### Chapter 6: Pipeline ###

+So I implement a funny-looking framework that constructs the whole pipeline, complete with splits which send the data both ways so it can be both counted and totaled.
+The data is pushed through the pipeline once and all totals are calculated as it goes.